VIS-SIG/Wonderful-Wednesdays/README.md

 ## Previous data sets

-Here's the list ordered in reverse, from the most recent to the oldest:

 * [Best of the year](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2024/2024-12-11).
 Presented on **December 11th, 2024**.

 * [Inter-rater and intra-rater reliability](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2024/2024-11-13).
 Presented on **November 13th, 2024**.